xot/ElectraOne/README.md

 Finally, it also manages a mixer preset to control the track mixers, returns, master mixer and transport of the current Live song.

+(*Note/warning: this is really just a first release to receive feedback.
+Don't use this for anything serious yet: it may not be stable, and external interfaces/file-format definitions have not been frozen yet.*)

 ## The mixer